lexpk/Computer-Aided-Verification-UE/exercise3/readme.md

 For exercise 3 you are to extend your implementation from exercise 2 to support additional features.
+Include the presentation of your additional features in the notebook `demo.ipynb` or an additional notebook.
 Here are some ideas for extensions, but you are free to come up with your own:

 ### Until and Release Operators